mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen3_vl_8b_singleNPU/qwen3_vl_8b_singleNPU.md

 send_request()
 ```

-User needs to ensure that the `"model"` field matches the model tag in the service startup, and the request can successfully match the model.
+Users needs to ensure that the `"model"` field matches the model tag in the service startup, and the request can successfully match the model.

 If online inference runs successfully, similar results will be obtained: